remotelabz/remotelabz/README.md

 - Ubuntu 18.04 LTS
 - At least 2GB of memory
-- At least 20GB of memory
+- At least 20GB of free disk space

 ## Steps